Run to You (Roxette song): Critical reception

 In his weekly UK chart commentary, James Masterton wrote, "The current single sees the Swedish duo in jangly acoustic mode, producing a not totally unpleasant single but one with work to do if it is going to be a major hit for them."
 A reviewer from People Magazine complimented Fredriksson's vocals as "more subtle and graceful than her partner’s grating, affected rasp."
-Pete Stanton from Smash Hits stated that "Per and Marie have done it again", adding that Roxette are "big Euro-pop-marshmallow-soft-rocking stars".
+Pete Stanton from Smash Hits gave it a score of four out of five, stating that "Per and Marie have done it again", adding that Roxette are "big Euro-pop-marshmallow-soft-rocking stars".
 He noted the song's "pleasant guitars frolic with twirling violins and wow, we're in Happy Land."

 Music video

-The accompanying music video for "Run to You" was directed by Swedish director Jonas Åkerlund, and consists of behind-the-stage footage of the band during the "Crash!
+The music video for "Run to You" was directed by Swedish director Jonas Åkerlund, and consists of behind-the-stage footage of the band during the "Crash!
 Boom!
 Bang!
 Tour".
 It features shots of the band travelling and performing during sound-checks, and ends with a scene of the band taking to the stage at the tour's 18 October 1994 date at the Festhalle in Frankfurt, Germany.